Say Good Bye To Social Anxiety

 “I thought that was a terrific talk, what did you think?”

-“What a beautiful sunset, it remind me of the times I’ve seen the sun reflecting off the clouds when flying in my personal jet”… OK, no need to go that far.
+“What a beautiful sunset, it reminds me of the times I’ve seen the sun reflecting off the clouds when flying in my personal jet”… OK, no need to go that far.

 Mention a mutual friend or acquaintance